AboutWorkJournalContact

-We’ve turned scruffy, unused light-industrial buildings and a yard into a start-up workspace with a co-working incubator.
-With a ‘tropical paradise’ for food, drinks and events on site, the complex forms a new social and cultural meeting place.
+We've reinvented a collection of historic warehouses and industrial sheds to create a destination for the local community, visitors and those passing through.
+We've turned scruffy, unused light-industrial buildings and a yard into a start-up workspace with a co-working incubator.
+With a 'tropical paradise' for food, drinks and events on site, the complex forms a new social and cultural meeting place.
 All together Coachworks has become a creative campus, which that is more than the sum of its parts.

 Ashford is very much on the map in more ways than one.
 Eurostar trains stop here.
 There are high-speed trains to London, and the M20 passes close by.
 But long before fast trains and the motor car, Ashford was a prosperous farming and merchant town.
 It still has one of the country’s largest livestock markets.
 And now ‘The Commercial Quarter’, very close to the railway station, is the site of major development.
 It’s here, among the new blocks and rising towers, that you’ll find The Coachworks.